 A Noise Reduction Coefficient (or NRC) is a rating of how much sound an acoustic product can absorb and mitigate when sound hits its surface.
 The rating scale is from 0 to 1.00, with 0 meaning no sound absorption, and 1.00 being 100% of the sound is being absorbed.
 Calculating NRC takes specific equipment in specialized labs to properly measure a product or materials rating that includes measuring at four different frequencies for an accurate measurement.

 A quick recap on Sound Transmission Class (STC) and Noise Reduction Coefficient (NRC).
-Remember that STC prevents sound entering or leaving a room whereas NRC reduces sound and reverberation in the room itself.
+Remember that STC prevents sound from entering or leaving a room whereas NRC reduces sound and reverberation in the room itself.
 Any questions about these terms please do not hesitate to reach out to us.

 Acoustic Partner Highlight: Holosonics Audio Spotlight

 There are other ways to reduce your Noise Reduction Coefficient, one of those ways is to use directional sound.
-If your control room uses speakers for audible alarms or any other purpose this technology can be a game changer.
+If your control room uses speakers for audible alarms or any other purpose this technology can be a game-changer.
 One of our partners is Holosonics and their technology is amazing.
 Speaker sound can be directed only to those who need to hear it, thus reducing noise for all other operators.
 This quote directly from the Holosonics website explains it very well:

 “Audio Spotlight directional sound technology creates a tight, narrow beam of audio that can be controlled with the same precision as light.
-By aiming an Audio Spotlight speaker at a desired listening area, sound is focused specifically on one listener while silence is maintained in the immediate area that surrounds the beam of sound.”
+By aiming an Audio Spotlight speaker at the desired listening area, the sound is focused specifically on one listener while silence is maintained in the immediate area that surrounds the beam of sound.”

 How can Evans Help you Achieve Effective Control Room Acoustics?